Release Date: October 13, 2015

 When I first received this book to review, I wasn’t sure what to think.
 It wasn’t something that would normally interest me.
 John Grisham is endorsing this novel so I figured I would go ahead and give it a try.
 I’m glad I did because I had trouble putting it down!

 Daniel and Vanessa Parker are your typical American success story.
 He is a Washington, DC, power broker, and she is a physician with a flourishing practice.
-Behind the façade is a marriage that is falling apart and their teenage son, Quentin, who is going down a dangerous path.
-In a desperate attempt, Daniel dusts off a long delayed dream.
+Behind the façade are a marriage that is falling apart and their teenage son, Quentin, who is going down a dangerous path.
+In a desperate attempt, Daniel dusts off a long-delayed dream.
 A dream that involves sailing around the world.
 Little does he know that the very voyage that he hopes will save them might just destroy them instead.

 Meanwhile, off the coast of Somalia, Ismail Adan Ibrahim is living life as a pirate.
 The very kind of crimes that are a direct violation of the very things he was taught to believe.
-Ismail is highly intelligent whose love and loyalty drives him to hijack ships for ransom in order to ty to save his sister, Yasmin, from the man who murdered their father.
+Ismail is highly intelligent whose love and loyalty drives him to hijack ships for ransom in order to try to save his sister, Yasmin, from the man who murdered their father.
 There is nothing that he will not do in order to save her, including taking innocent lives.

 Paul Derrick is the FBI’s top hostage negotiator.
 His sister, Megan, is a beloved defense attorney.
 Both have reached the peak of their careers by savvy, grit, and a determination to escape the memory of the day their family died.
 Little do they know how much this hostage situation will take them into the past or the chance it will take for them to redeem their futures.